Encounter breaks out in J-K's Rajouri district | Law-Order

 An encounter broke out between security forces and militants in Jammu and Kashmir's Rajouri district on Friday, officials said.

-Acting on a tip off, police and security forces personnel launched a cordon and search operation in the Thanamandi forest belt in the district, they said.
+Security forces were tracking a group of militants in the forest belts of the district for the past one month through digital surveillance, he said.

+''Today, we got inputs from Thanamandi and contact was established with the terrorists, resulting in an encounter in the forest belt,'' Singh said.

-The security forces zeroed-in on the position of the militants following which the encounter broke out, the officials said The operation was going on when reports last came in from the area, they said.
+The operation was going on when reports last came in from the area, the officials said.

 Superintendent of Police (SP) Rajouri Sheema Nabi Qasba, who is supervising the operation, confirmed that there was exchange of fire .